drabahi/Gurupu/Install-Satelite6.md

 - 64-bit architecture
 - The latest version of Red Hat Enterprise Linux 6 Server or 7 Server
 - A minimum of 2 CPU cores, 4 CPU cores are recommended
-- A minimum of 12 GB memory is required for the Satellite Server to function, 16 GB of memory or more is recommended (ألا أيها الظالم المستبد) for each instance of Satellite Server.
+- A minimum of 12 GB memory is required for the Satellite Server to function, 16 GB of memory or more is recommended for each instance of Satellite Server.
 In addition, a minimum of 4 GB of swap space is also recommended.
 Satellite running with less memory than the minimum value may not operate correctly.

 - A unique host name, which can contain lower-case letters, numbers, dots (.) and hyphens (-)